life

 Along the verandah’s balustrade, brightly coloured flowers stretch upward and fresh herbs, of which I use to excite my cooking adorn the ledge.
 In the garden, my precious sausage dogs are taking in the scents, before rolling with passion on the freshly mowed grass.

-In the small, yet quaint living room an overstuffed sofa bed bought from a second hand store, lies in wait for my two grown boys who are soon to arrive.
+In the small, yet quaint living room, an overstuffed sofa bed bought from a second hand store, lies in wait for my two grown boys who are soon to arrive.

 My french is now reasonable and in the last 5 years I have trekked the Annapurna, floated in the Dead Sea and gazed in wonder at the natural beauty of the Northern Lights.

-My life is full of simple pleasures.
 Daily jaunts to the colourful market where freshly baked baguettes and locally grown produce are in abundance.
 Summer evenings see friends gathering under the vine covered terrace, their faces taking on a warm, orange glow from the abundance of fairy lights intertwined through the vine’s branches.
 Soft music filters through the night air, as does the laughter of people living a life well loved.

 In the winter months snowflakes dance through the frosty air before blanketing the ground, and transforming my garden into a shimmering winter wonderland.
 Inside, I’m curled upon that comfy sofa in front of a flickering log fire, with the company of a good book and my beloved dogs.